Appalachian State University

 NPHC is a collaborative organization made up of the Divine Nine Black Greek-letter organizations.
 The plots symbolically and physically represent each organization's presence on campus and give alumni and current members a location for reflection and celebration.

-4. Roess Dining Hall
+4. Central Dining Hall

 5. Rankin Science Buildings

 The Rankin Science Buildings are home to the College of Arts and Sciences’ Biology, Geography and Planning, and Geological and Environmental Sciences (GES) departments.
-In addition, the silver dome atop Rankin South is our Rankin Science Observatory, which houses the telescope used in astronomy courses.

 6. Peacock Hall